ewendel/elm-workshop/book/memory/LEVEL4.md

 If they do not match, both cards are closed again.
 This repeats until all cards on the board are open.
 Before we start implementing the game logic, let's clean up a bit.

+### 4.1 Housekeeping part one

 Our deck of cards is a list of `Card`s and we will be passing them around in our program.
 Therefore, instead of having to write `List Card` everywhere, we want to be able to write `Deck`.
-Use a type alias to achieve this.

-In the game we will be matching pairs of cards with each other, and will need some way to distinguish between two cards with the same image.
+Also, in the game we will be matching pairs of cards with each other, and will need some way to distinguish between two cards with the same image.
 We will do this by saying that a card can be _either_ in group `A` or in group `B`.
 Use a union type to achieve this, and add it as a field in our `Card` type.

-Now we can check if two cards are of one pair by comparing their `id` and `group` fields!
+With this we can check if two cards are of one pair by comparing their `id` and `group` fields!

+---
+**Task:**
+* Create a type alias for our deck of cards.
+* Create a union type for representing the group of a card.
+* Add `group` as a field in our `Card` type

+### 4.2 Housekeeping part two

 By now our `Main.elm` file is getting quite big, so we should probably do something about that.
-It is common in Elm projects to have the application's model and associated in their own file(s), so let's try that:
+It is common in Elm projects to have the application's model and associated types in their own file(s), so let's try that.

+---
+**Task:**

 1. Move all types and type aliases to the file `Model.elm`
     * A module's name must match it's file name, so in our case `Model.elm` should start with `module Model exposing (..)`
 1. To use our types in `Main.elm` we also need to import them.
 This is done in the same way as we import the `Html` module; `import Html exposing (..)`

-Let's pretend we're famous TV chefs and cheat a little bit.
+In addition to this, let's pretend we're famous TV chefs and cheat a little bit.
 We have prepared a module `DeckGenerator` that can be used to generate a deck of cards.
 Use this by importing `DeckGenerator` in `Main.elm` and using the `DeckGenerator.static` value as `model`'s initial value.

-### Game logic!
+### 4.3 Game logic!

 Our game implementation will have three states:

   1. `Choosing` - the player chooses the first card